Classification of Kingdom Animalia for Class 9

 5. Heart Structure: Most reptiles have a three-chambered heart, which consists of two atria and one ventricle.
 This heart structure is less efficient at separating oxygenated and deoxygenated blood compared to the four-chambered hearts found in mammals and birds.

 6. Reproductive Strategy: Reptiles reproduce by laying eggs, and the eggs are typically covered by a protective, hard shell.
-Fertilization of eggs occurs internally, and the development of embryos takes place within the egg before hatching.
+Fertilisation of eggs occurs internally, and the development of embryos takes place within the egg before hatching.

 7. Variety of Species: Reptiles encompass a wide range of species, including snakes, turtles, lizards, crocodiles, and more.
 Each group has evolved unique adaptations suited to their habitats and lifestyles.